briangre/PCF_BasicMeter/README.md

 add this control to a form and bind it to the field.
 By clicking a block on the graphic you are changing the value in CDS for this record.

-I can see a lot of room for improvement and customization, but that is for another day
+Click [here](/BasicMeterControl.gif) to see what it looks like.
+I see a lot of opportunity for improvement and customization, but that is for another day